TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ### Logistic regression

-We discussed modeling of binary responses using GLMs above.
+We discussed modeling a binary response using GLMs above.
 This type of regression model is called a **logistic regression** model.
 We saw that the conditional mean we end up modeling is the expected proportion of observations where `y == 1`.
 The underlying process being modeled can be viewed as repeated coin flips or dice rolls.
 For any single observation, the response variable can take on one